marco262/my_wiki/data/onednd/class/rogue.md

 ***Proficiencies Gained.*** If Rogue isn't your initial class, here are the proficiencies you gain when you take your first Rogue level: Thieves' Tools and one skill of your choice from the Rogue's skill list.

-***Armor Training.*** When you gain your first Rogue level, you gain Light Armor training.
+***Armor Training.*** When you gain your first Rogue level, you gain [[glossary:armor training]] with Light Armor.

 </div>

-To create a Rogue, consult the following lists, which provide Hit Points, proficiencies, and armor training.
+To create a Rogue, consult the following lists, which provide Hit Points, proficiencies, and [[glossary:armor training]].
 If you're making a 1st-level character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the "Multiclassing and the Rogue" sidebar.

 Then look at the Rogue table to see the class features you get at each level in this class.
 The descriptions of those features appear in the [Rogue Class Features](#rogue-class-features) section.